Preparing Your Property for Sale: Renovate, Repair, or Do Nothing?

 Renovations can boost appeal and price — but only when done strategically.
 The most reliable return on investment (ROI) usually comes from:

-• Kitchen upgrades: a refreshed benchtop, handles, or splashback can modernise instantly.
+• Kitchen upgrades: refreshed benchtops, handles, or splashbacks modernise instantly

-• Bathroom improvements: new tapware, tiles, or lighting help buyers visualise low-maintenance living.
+• Bathroom improvements: new tapware, tiles, or lighting add polish

-• Curb appeal: exterior paint, tidy landscaping, and a modern front door set the tone before buyers walk in.
+• Curb appeal: exterior paint, tidy landscaping, and a fresh front door boost first impressions

-Pro tip: Focus on visible, high-impact updates rather than full structural work unless serious issues exist.
+Pro tip: Focus on visible, high-impact updates.
+Avoid full structural work unless there’s a serious issue.
 A clean, bright, well-presented home often sells faster than a heavily renovated one that missed the mark.

 • Cracked tiles or broken window latches